 - Prolonged sitting on the toilet

 - Protruding (thrombosed) lumps from the anus

-Hemorrhoid banding, using the O’Reagan Painless Banding system, is a new innovative procedure in which a Gastroenterology Specialist can use an anoscope to place rubber bands at the base of the hemorrhoid where it attaches to the anus wall.
-This procedure works by cutting off the blood supply to the hemorrhoid which allows for the inflamed veins to shrink.
-This quick and painless procedure is becoming the treatment of choice because of the ease and effectiveness of the banding.
+Hemorrhoid banding, using the CRH O’Reagan Painless Banding system, is a new innovative procedure to treat internal hemorrhoids in which a Gastroenterology Specialist can use an anoscope to place rubber bands at the base of hemorrhoid where it attaches to the anus wall.
+This procedure works by cutting off the blood supply to hemorrhoid which allows for the inflamed veins to shrink.
+This quick and painless procedure is becoming the best cure for hemorrhoids because of the ease and effectiveness of the banding.